 Who is Jack Smith?
 The ex-war crimes prosecutor who is coming for Trump

-Department of Justice veteran has prosecuted corrupt politicians in the US and war crimes internationally
+Department of Justice veteran has prosecuted corrupt politicians in the US and war crimes internationally.
+Now he is focused on Trump and his inner circle, Andrew Feinberg writes

 Jack Smith, the experienced war crimes prosecutor who unveiled an unprecedented federal indictment against former US president Donald Trump, is no stranger to high-profile probes of public figures.